BrandShield launches MyShield to protect users from cryptocurrency scams

 The platform goes further still to ensure false reports aren’t negatively affecting good projects.

 “When a user creates a report, they will be required to put in a stake, paying with the MyShield token.
 If their report is found to be right (i.e., when there is a consensus among users and the AI cyber intelligence) they will get that token back, plus their share in the bounty.
-If they’re wrong, they lose their token (and the it will be added to the general public bounty).
+If they’re wrong, they lose their token (which will be added to the general public bounty).
 Furthermore, MyShield has a validation and dispute process that allows a website owner or social media user to challenge the score provided.”

 This is the first time MyShield has partnered with Cool Cousin — a travel company operating on the blockchain — and decentralized cryptocurrency shopping platform Zeex.
 Both partners will support the application and promote it to their own consumers.

-So what is on the roadmap?
+So what is next on the company roadmap?

 “MyShield is currently in a private sale of its tokens,” Keren said.
 “A public sale is planned to take place during Q3 of 2018, and the beta version of the platform and application is planned to be launched during Q1 of 2019.”